 Item SKU / Item Description / Warehouse Location / Amount Required

 These categories would be in a spreadsheet format for easy, at-a-glance reading.
-At the bottom would be a total number of items required so you could check against how many you’ve picked overall.
+At the bottom would be the total number of items required so you could check against how many you’ve picked overall.
 The list might also contain bar codes for automatic checking.

 7 Steps for How to Create a Pick List